Binding and spontaneous condensation of excitons in narrow-gap carbon nanotubes

 A relevant open question now concerns those many-body phases that point to \textit{intrinsic} electronic correlations in carbon allotropes, i.e., in the absence of such external handles leading to flat bands.
 Their hallmark signature is the many-body gap that opens at the Dirac point and charge neutrality, which is now seen in suspended nanotubes \cite{Deshpande2009,Senger2018,island2018} and graphene bilayers stacked in Bernal arrangement \cite{Feldman2009,Freitag2012,Velasco2012,Bao2012,Geisenhof2021} (noticeably, no gap is observed in monolayer graphene).

 The origin of this gap remains a subject of debate.
 An obvious scenario is the Mott insulator \cite{Deshpande2009,Cao2018bis}.
-Peierls \cite{Bohnen2004,Connetable2005,Chen2008,dumont2010peierls,Hellgren2018,Okamoto2018,Barborini2022}, topological \cite{Efroni2017}, and other phases \cite{Voliovich2022,Kostyrko2024} were also proposed for nanotubes, and various quantum Hall state flavors for bilayers \cite{Zhang2011}.
-However, the large energy width of valence bands, the long range of unscreened Coulomb interaction, and the widespread presence \cite{Maultzsch2005,Wang2005,Kravets2010,Ju2017} of bound electron--hole ($e$--$h$) pairs--excitons, --- which have been observed even in metallic systems \cite{Wang2007} --- support the alternative `excitonic insulator' (EI) paradigm \cite{Khveshchenko2001,varsano2017carbon}.
-The EI is a permanent Bose-Einstein condensate of excitons and its many-body gap is the remnant of the exciton binding energy, as initially hypothesized by W.~Kohn and others \cite{Kohn1967,Halperin1968}.
+Peierls \cite{Bohnen2004,Connetable2005,Chen2008,dumont2010peierls}, topological \cite{Efroni2017}, and other phases \cite{Voliovich2022,Kostyrko2024} were also proposed for nanotubes, and various quantum Hall state flavors for bilayers \cite{Zhang2011}.
+However, the large energy width of the valence bands, the long range of the unscreened Coulomb interaction, and the widespread presence \cite{Maultzsch2005,Wang2005,Kravets2010,Ju2017} of bound electron--hole ($e$--$h$) pairs--excitons,---which have been observed even in metallic systems \cite{Wang2007}--- support the alternative paradigm of the `excitonic insulator' (EI) \cite{Khveshchenko2001,varsano2017carbon}.

+The EI is a permanent Bose-Einstein condensate of excitons, and its many-body gap is the remnant of the exciton binding energy, as initially hypothesized by W.~Kohn and others \cite{Kohn1967,Halperin1968}.
+In Ref.~\onlinecite{varsano2017carbon} we have shown theoretically that gapless (armchair) tubes have EI nature, as inferred by first-principles many-body perturbation theory and confirmed by accurate Quantum Monte Carlo simulations.
+The EI might also couple with a concurrent lattice distortion through electron-phonon interaction \cite{Hellgren2018,Okamoto2018,Barborini2022}.

 To address this question, here we focus on narrow-gap carbon nanotubes.
-By means of theory validated from the first principles, we demonstrate that they are all EIs.
-Our findings highlight the key role of the exciton length scale ruling the binding, and also shed light onto other carbon-based systems.
+By means of theory validated from the first principles, we demonstrate that all mechanically stable tubes \cite{elliott2004} are EIs.
+Our findings highlight the key role of the exciton length scale ruling the binding and also shed light onto other carbon-based systems.

 According to band theory, two thirds of single-walled carbon nanotubes are semiconductors, with a (primary) gap of the order $\sim 1$ eV, always larger than the exciton binding energy, $E_B$ \cite{Ando1997,Spataru2004,Maultzsch2005}.
 Therefore, excitons cannot spontaneously form, and the tubes are simple band insulators.
-The remaining one third of tubes is potentially affected by the spontaneous generation of excitons, as the (secondary) gap, induced by curvature, is zero or takes a small value of the order of $\sim 0.1$ eV \cite{kane1997size,Ando1997,Charlier2007,Laird2015}.
+The remaining one third of the tubes is potentially affected by spontaneous excitons generation, since the (secondary) gap, induced by curvature, is zero or takes a small value of the order of $\sim 0.1$ eV \cite{kane1997size,Ando1997,Charlier2007,Laird2015}.